Overview of Portugal Citizenship by Marriage

 Moreover, while processing your citizenship application, the Institute of Registries and Notaries (IRN) will thoroughly check if there are any circumstances that can prove to be a valid ground for opposing your application to acquire Portuguese nationality by marriage.

 - Overview of Portugal Citizenship by Marriage

-- How to Apply for Portuguese Citizenship: The Process
+- How Do I Apply for Portuguese Citizenship by Marriage?

 - How Can Total Law Help?